AuDigitalHealth/lingo/docs/design/non-functional-requirements.md

 ## Traceability

-All actions taken by a user, whether they be on tickets in the 'backlog' or the authoring of content are tied to a user, so actions taken can be traced to by whom and when.
+All actions taken by a user, whether they be on tickets in the 'backlog' or the authoring of content, are tied to a user so actions taken can be traced to who made the changes and when.

 ## Compatibility

 Only a web browser was considered as the end user interface, and specifically only one on a desktop, as the AMT team uses managed machines.
-Personal devices such as a tablet or phones have not been deliberately catered for.
+Personal devices such as tablets or phones have not been specifically catered for.